-A wide range of methods exists for ingesting CBD.
-There are various ways to take it, including inhaling, eating, applying it to the skin, or holding it under the tongue and swallowing it.
+There are various ways to take CBD, including inhaling, eating, applying it to the skin, or holding it under the tongue and swallowing it.

 How long it takes for CBD to be absorbed into the bloodstream and how much CBD is accessible for absorption depends on the method used and when you use it.

 Manufacturers must produce water-soluble CBD to increase the bioavailability of particular goods and hence, their value.
 You won't be getting the full benefit of CBD if it doesn't dissolve in water.